-One huge part of exercise that most people tend to forget to make exercise a fun thing to do is to find one you enjoy.
+One huge part of exercise that most people tend to forget is to find something you enjoy.
 It really can be that simple.
-Even if you don't quite know what that is yet, that doesn't mean it isn’t out there.
+Even if you don’t quite know what that is yet, that doesn’t mean it isn’t out there.
 You just need to look further.

 2. Try Sports

-Staying with the social them, that takes us on to our next point just perfectly.
-There’s more than one way to exercise with others after all, and doing it in new ways always a great way to spice up your training.
+Staying with the social theme takes us on to our next point just perfectly.
+After all, there’s more than one way to exercise with others, and doing it in new ways is always a great way to spice up your training.
 Some of the most popular ways to go about doing that are with classes or even clubs.

 One good (or bad, depending on how you see things) side effect of trading with other people is that it tends to bring out the competitive side of some people.
 It’s purely natural to want to be the best after all, even if you’re.
 It’s fun, it’s motivating, and it happens.

-If you're the kind of person that likes a little rivalry, then competitive exercise may be the most fun thing you could do for your exercise anyway.
-You can do it with anything too.
-From competitive bodybuilding all the way through the rest of the list, it’s always a game if you can make it one.
+If you’re the kind of person that likes a little rivalry, then competitive exercise may be the most fun thing you could do for your exercise anyway.
+But, of course, you can do it with anything too.
+It’s always a game from competitive bodybuilding all the way through the rest of the list if you can make it one.